KlintonJ/py-simple-blackjack-game/README.md

 # Starting the Game
 - to play the game, first enter the game directory: `cd ~/py-simple-blackjack-game`
-- then enter the command: "source play-blackjack.sh" (`source ./play-blackjack.sh` will also work, if you like to be specific)
+- then enter the command: `source play-blackjack.sh` (`source ./play-blackjack.sh` will also work, if you like to be specific)
 - if you have not sourced the script before, this will source the `setup.sh` script, which will do the following:
     - create the `.game-mode-venv` with python3's venv module
     - activate said venv